Why Isn’t My Social Story Working?

 10. Are you using reasons or rewards they don’t care about?

-For the social story to be an effective behaviour change tool, the new behaviour needs to have meaning and purpose for the child.
-Throwing toys at their brother might be a really effective way to make him stop talking, so they may not care at all that he doesn’t like it.
-In that case, “my brother doesn’t like it when I throw toys” is just a piece of information and not a reason for them to stop.
+For the social story to be an effective behaviour change tool, the new behaviour needs to have meaning and purpose for them.
+Throwing toys at your brother might be a really effective way to make him stop talking, and you may not care at all that he doesn’t like it when you do that.
+In that case, “my brother doesn’t like it when I throw toys” is just a piece of information and not a reason to stop.

 11. Does the story only tell them what not to do?

 “I will not throw toys at my brother” doesn’t help them stop the pain they feel when their brother talks too much.
 You need to clearly tell the person what you want them to do instead, and replace the unwanted behaviour with a better way for them to get help.

 12. Is the language too specific?

 The social story might say something like “I will raise my hand when I want to ask a question in class”.
 This seems pretty straight forward, but what do they do if they have a question when they’re next door?
 What about if they need to ask a question, but don’t want to?
 What about if they just raise their hand slightly off the desk?

 All of these things fit into the literal interpretation of what the story said, but are quite different to the intent.
 So if the story doesn’t seem to be working, check their understanding of what the story is asking them to do.